Milky Way (chocolate bar): Ingredients

+Variations

 By 1926, two variants were available: chocolate nougat with milk chocolate coating, and vanilla nougat with a dark chocolate coating, each selling for 5¢.
 In June 1932, the bar was marketed as a two-piece bar, and four years later, in 1936, the chocolate and vanilla were separated.
 The vanilla version with a dark chocolate coating was called "Forever Yours" and was marketed under this name until 1979, then Milky Way Dark was reintroduced in 1989.
-Forever Yours was renamed "Milky Way Dark" and later "Milky Way Midnight".
+Later "Milky Way Dark" was renamed "Milky Way Midnight".